 FiberTechs provides quality, experienced fiber splicing services to customers in New Jersey, New York, Maryland, Delaware, Pennsylvania, and Virginia.
-We are a Corning Nation Preferred Contractor (NPC), which means our fiber optic splicing contractors are Corning-certified and held to the highest standards in the industry.
-With over twenty years providing fiber optic services, we’ve seen and handled just about every type of fiber splicing project for a wide range of clients from AT&T to the U.S. Army.
+We are part of the Corning Network of Preferred Installers (NPI), which means our fiber optic splicing contractors are Corning-certified and held to the highest standards in the industry.

 Professional Fiber Splicing Services